kohei-us/mdds/doc/rtree.rst

     }

 Inserting via :cpp:class:`~mdds::rtree::bulk_loader` shouldn't be too different than inserting via rtree's own insert methods.
-The only difference is that you instantiate a :cpp:class:`~mdds::rtree::bulk_loader` instance to insert all your data to it, then call its :cpp:func:`~mdds::rtree::bulk_loader::pack` method to construct the final :cpp:class:`~mdds::rtree` instance.
+The only difference is that you instantiate a :cpp:class:`~mdds::rtree::bulk_loader` instance to insert all your data to it, then call its :cpp:func:`~mdds::rtree::bulk_loader::pack` method at the end to construct the final :cpp:class:`~mdds::rtree` instance.

-When the insertion is done and the tree instance created, we are once again exporting its structure as an SVG for visualization.
+When the insertion is done and the tree instance created, we are once again exporting its structure to an SVG file for visualization.

 There are primarily two advantages to using :cpp:class:`~mdds::rtree::bulk_loader` to load data.
 First, unlike the normal insertion, bulk-loading does not trigger re-insertion nor node splits on the fly.
 Second, a tree created from bulk loader is typically well balanced than if you insert the same data through normal insertion.
 That is because the bulk loader sorts the data with respect to their bounding rectangles ahead of time and partition them evenly.
 The tree is then built from the bottom-up.
 You can visually see the effect of this when comparing the two trees built in our current example.

-This one below is from the tree built via normal insertion:
+The first one is from the tree built via normal insertion:

 .. figure:: _static/images/rtree_bounds2_tree.png
    :align: center

-The top part of the picture looks very "busy", and in general the rectangles look bigger and show higher degree of overlaps.
+The top part of the picture looks very "busy" indicated by a darker green area representative of more directory nodes overlaping with each other.
+In general, the rectangles look bigger and show higher degree of overlaps.

-The one below is from the tree built via bulk-loading:
+This one, on the other hand, is from the tree built with the same data set but through bulk-loading:

 .. figure:: _static/images/rtree_bounds2_tree_bulkload.png
    :align: center

-The rectangles generally look smaller and show much less overlaps than the previous picture.
+The rectangles generally look smaller and show much less overlaps than the previous picture, which is considered a better R-tree structure.

 API Reference